barseghyanartur/django-ormex/README.rst

 Installation
 ============
-(1) Install in your virtual environment
+(1) Install in your virtual environment.

     Latest stable version from PyPI: